TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ### Operation of Schedule-Based Data Import

-How the Backstage scheduler triggers the Tyk entity provider
+How the Backstage scheduler triggers the Tyk entity provider:

 ```mermaid
 sequenceDiagram